Travel to Johannesburg, South Africa

 Sabi Sand is well-known for its leopards – these particular animals are accustomed to the vehicles and so many of their behaviors, including hunting, are more easily observable here than in other regions.
 You may also photograph cheetah, Burchell’s zebra, giraffe, common wart-hog, and honey badger.
 You will also have the opportunity to see birds such as the ostrich.

 Take early morning game drives to see zebras grazing in the open plains, elephant herds gathering near the water, giraffes pacing across the landscape, and lions resting in the shade.
 You’ll also have opportunities to get up close and personal with the animals during walking safaris guided by armed rangers and experienced trackers.
 In the evening, after dinner at the lodge or in the bush, join game drives in search of the elusive nocturnal wildlife and enjoy the magnificent stargazing that these remote skies offer.

-Fly back to Johannesburg in the morning and continue on your international flights homeward.
+Fly back to Johannesburg in the morning and continue on your flights homeward.

 Experience the incredible beauty of southern Africa’s wildlife and stunning desert landscapes.